CalebFenton/simplify/README.md

 Generic Android Deobfuscator
 ----------------------------

-**Simplify** is a framework that utilizes a virtual machine to understand what an app does and then applies optimizations to create code that is easier for a human to understand while maintaining the identical behaviors of the application.
+**Simplify** is a framework that utilizes a virtual machine to understand what an app does and then applies optimizations to create code that is easier for a human to understand while maintaining the identical behavior of the application.
 It takes Smali files as the input and outputs a Dex file with (hopefully) identical semantics but a less complicated/obfuscated structure.

 For example, if an app's strings are encrypted, Simplify will interpret the app in its own virtual machine to determine the semantics.
-Then, it will use the app's own decryption code to decrypt the strings and replace them with their decrypted equivalents along with their decryption method invocations.
-Simplify is a generic deobfuscator because it doesn't need to know how the decryption works ahead of time.
+Then, it will use the app's own decryption code to decrypt the strings and replace them along with their decryption method invocations with the decrypted equivalents.
+Simplify is a **generic** deobfuscator because it doesn't need to know how the decryption works ahead of time.
 The underlying technique also works well for eliminating different types of white noise such as no-ops and useless arithmetics.

 **Before / After**